 Pursuant to a separate administration agreement, Saratoga Investment Advisors, who also serves as our administrator, furnishes us with office facilities, equipment and clerical, book-keeping and record keeping services.
 Under the administration agreement, our administrator also performs, or oversees the performance of, our required administrative services, which include, among other things, being responsible for the financial records which we are required to maintain, preparing reports for our stockholders and reports required to be filed with the SEC.
 In addition, our administrator assists us in determining and publishing our net asset value, oversees the preparation and filing of our tax returns and the printing and dissemination of reports to our stockholders, and generally oversees the payment of our expenses and the performance of administrative and professional services rendered to us by others.
-Payments under the administration agreement, including rent and our allocable portion of our administrator's overhead in performing its obligations under the administration agreement (including travel expenses).
+Payments under the administration agreement equal an amount based upon our allocable portion of our administrator's overhead in performing its obligations under the administration agreement, including rent and our allocable portion of the cost of our officers and their respective staffs relating to the performance of services under this agreement (including travel expenses).
 Our allocable portion is based on the proportion that our total assets bears to the total assets administered or managed by our administrator.
-Under the administration agreement may be terminated by either party without penalty upon 60 days written notice to the other party.
+Under the administration agreement, our administrator also provides managerial assistance, on our behalf, to those portfolio companies who accept our offer of assistance.
+The administration agreement may be terminated by either party without penalty upon 60 days written notice to the other party.
 The amount payable by us under the administration agreement was initially capped at \$1.0 million for each annual term of the agreement.
-On July 8, 2015, our board of directors approved the renewal of the administration agreement for an additional one-year term and determined to increase the cap on the payment or reimbursement of expenses by us thereunder to \$1.3 million for the additional one-year term.
+On July 8, 2015, our board of directors approved the renewal of the administration agreement for an additional one-year term and determined to increase the cap on the payment o